cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 On a successful update, a `204` response code will be returned.

 <aside class="notice">
-To delete a previous secret, set the secret field to an empty string.
+To remove the secret, set the secret field to an empty string.
 </aside>

 <aside class="notice">